lowlighter/metrics/README.md

 ### 0. Setup your personal repository

-Create a repository with the same name as your GitHub login (if it's not already done).
+Create a repository with the same name as your GitHub login / `your_username` (if it's not already done).

 ![Setup personal repository](/.github/readme/imgs/setup_personal_repository.png)